-Allow me to take some attention off coconut water for a moment, and shed light on another drink that's been popping in conversations and is even included in one of our favorite Pressed Juicery blends : aloe vera juice.
+Allow me to take some attention off apple cider vinegar for a moment and shed light on another drink that's been popping in conversations and is even included in some of our favorite cold-pressed juice blends : aloe vera.

 Digestion: Historically, aloe vera has been used as an effective natural laxative , since the juice of the plant encourages the bowels to move and helps with elimination .
 After sipping the juice, it takes about 10 hours for aloe to get things going.
 Be careful about relying on this as a long-term cure, since using aloe regularly can affect the lining of the intestines.